-HP confirms that the Intel-based business desktop HP EliteDesk 700 G1 Small Form Factor systems contain DDR3 volatile memory (memory amount depends on the customer configuration).
-In addition, the motherboard in the condition originally shipped without subsequent modification or the addition or installation of any applications, features, or functionality, contain the following nonvolatile memory: Real Time Clock battery backed-up configuration memory (256 Bytes), DIMM Serial Presence Detect (SPD) configuration data (256 Bytes per module, 128 Bytes programmable), Serial Peripheral Interface (SPI) ROM for System BIOS (16M Bytes) and Super I/O's: masked keyboard ROM (overall 2K Bytes).
-In addition, these units contain a Trusted Platform Module (TPM) that contains 16K Bytes of non-volatile memory for user data.
+HP confirms that Intel-based business desktop HP ProDesk 400 G2 Small Form Factor systems contain DDR3 volatile memory (memory amount depends on the customer configuration).
+In addition, the motherboard in the condition originally shipped without subsequent modification or the addition or installation of any applications, features, or functionality, contains the following nonvolatile memory: Real Time Clock battery backed-up configuration memory (256 Bytes), DIMM Serial Presence Detect (SPD) configuration data (256 Bytes per module, 128 Bytes programmable), Serial Peripheral Interface (SPI) ROM for System BIOS (16M Bytes) and Super I/O's: masked keyboard ROM (overall 2K Bytes).

+HP ProDesk 400 G2 Small Form Factor models include a Trusted Platform Module (TPM) that contains 16K Bytes of non-volatile memory for user data.
 The volatile memory will not hold any user data once power has been removed for 30 seconds or longer.

-Please find below a list of steps that should be taken to restore the Non Volatile memory found in the Intel-based HP EliteDesk 700 G1 systems.
+The following procedure shows the steps that should be taken to restore the Non-Volatile memory found in the Intel-based HP ProDesk 400 G2 Small Form Factor systems.

-- 1. Download the latest BIOS for this system and operating system off of the HP website. - Follow the instructions on the website to flash the BIOS. - 3.
-Shut down Windows, and then turn on the computer and enter the Computer Setup Utility by pressing the esc key when the "Press the ESC key for Startup Menu" prompt appears near the bottom of the screen (before the operating system loads).
-Choose Computer Setup (F10) from the list of options. - 4.
-From the main menu, select Security > System Security.
-In the menu, if the Embedded Security Device Support option shows "Disable", skip to step 8. - 5.
-To erase all security keys from the TPM: Under Embedded Security Device in the System Security menu, set Reset to Factory Settings to Reset. - NOTE: Although the TPM security keys will be cleared, data in the non-volatile memory indices may not be.
+- Download the latest BIOS (system ROM) from the HP website. - 2.
+Follow the instructions to flash the BIOS that are found on the website. - Flashing the BIOS will reset it back to factory settings. - Turn on the system, and while system is powering on, and after the HP splash screen, press the F10 key to enter BIOS setup screen. - Select Security > System Security from the main menu.
+If the Embedded Security Device Support option is set to "Disable", skip to step 7. - To erase all security keys from the TPM:

+Under Embedded Security Device in the System Security menu, configure Reset to Factory Settings to Reset.

+- NOTE: Although the TPM security keys will be cleared, data in the non-volatile memory indices may not be.
 Data stored in these indices should not contain security sensitive information.
-If an application locks down and secures the non-volatile indices, these indices cannot be cleared. - 6.
-Press F10 to accept changes. - 7.
-From the main menu, select File > Save Changes and Exit. - Re-enter F10 Setup. - Select the Security menu. - 10.
+If an application locks down and secures the non-volatile indices, these indices cannot be cleared.

+- Press F10 to accept changes.

+- 7. To clear the secure boot key database:

+- a.
+Enter the F10 setup utility.

+- b.
+Go to the Security menu.

+- c.
 Select Secure Boot Configuration.

-- 11. In the Key Management section, use the arrow key to select Clear secure boot keys. - 12.
-Use the spacebar to select clear. - 13.
-Press F10 to accept changes. - 14.
-From the main menu, select File > Save Changes and Exit. - 15.
-Re-enter F10 Setup. - 16.
-If the Ownership Tag or Asset Tag is set, manually clear it under Security > System IDs. - 17.
-Select File > Save Changes and Exit. - 18.
-To clear the Setup or Power-On passwords if set, re-enter F10 Setup. - 19.
-Select the Security menu and select Password Options if available. - 20.
-If it displays and is set to 'enabled', disable the Stringent Password setting. - 21.
-Press F10 to accept changes. - 22.
-From the main menu, select File > Save Changes and Exit. - 23.
-Turn off the computer, and then remove the access panel. - 24.
-On the system board, locate the green, two-pin password jumper on header E49 (labeled PSWD) and remove it. - 25.
-Disconnect the power cord, and then wait 10 seconds to let AC power drain out of the computer. - 26.
-Press the clear CMOS button (typically a yellow push button (labeled CMOS) on the system board). - 27.
-Replace the power cord and access panel.
-The passwords are now cleared and all other user-configurable, non-volatile memory settings are reset to their factory default values. - 28.
-Turn on the computer and enter the Computer Setup Utility. - 29.
+- d.
+In the Key Management section, select clear Secure boot keys.

+- e.
+Use space key to select clear.

+- f.
+Press the F10 key to accept changes.

+- g.
+From the main menu select File > Save Changes and Exit.

+- If the Ownership Tag or Asset Tag is set, manually clear it under Security > System Ids.

+- Select File > Save Changes and Exit.

+- 10. To clear the Setup or Power-On passwords if set, and clear any other settings, power down the computer and remove the AC power cord and the computer hood. - 11.
+Locate the green two pin password jumper on header E49 (labeled PSWD) and remove it. - 12.
+Remove the AC power, wait 10 seconds until the unit AC power has drained out, then press the clear CMOS button.
+This is typically a yellow push button (labeled CMOS). - 13.
+Replace the hood and AC power cord and turn the computer on.
+The passwords are now cleared and all other user-configurable, non-volatile memory settings are reset to their factory default values. - 14.
+Enter the F10 setup utility. - 15.
 Select File > Default Setup > Restore Factory Settings as Default.
-This action resets settings back to their factory defaults. - 30.
-Select File > Apply Defaults and Exit. - 31.
-Shut down the computer, remove the power cord, remove the access panel, and then replace the green jumper onto header E49.
-Replace the access panel and power cord.
+This will set the default settings back to the factory defaults. - 16.
+Select File > Apply Defaults and Exit. - 17.
+Shut down the computer, remove the AC power cord and place the (blue/green) jumper back on header E49.
+Replace the computer hood and power cord.